-Request forms, which are available online must be completed in their entirety.
-Chartered student organizations must obtain their adviser’s approval before requests can be processed.
+Request forms must be completed in their entirety.
+Chartered student organizations must obtain their advisor’s approval before requests can be processed.

 To allow adequate time for the SGA Student Life Committee review, as well as promotion of the event identifying the SGA as a co-sponsor, all applications for 2017-2018 must be submitted at least nine weeks prior to the event date in order to be considered.
 Late submissions and emailed or faxed requests will not be considered.

 Co-sponsorships will be granted on adherence to the purpose of co-sponsorship program (i.e., to promote cultural awareness, educational development and community interaction for the students of Georgia State University).

 The following events will not be eligible for co-sponsorship through the SGA:

 - Events that are not open to the entire student body and/or charge admission.

 - Events involving services that other offices and/or departments already provide to the student body.

 - Events involving the service or sale of alcohol and/or illegal substances.